ashleyford/jQuery-Show-Hide-Plugin/README.md

 Usage and options
 -----------------

 Here we setup the options for the plugin. you can set the speed of the toggle, if you include the jQuery UI plugin you can specify an easing effect.
-Also there’s an option to change the text for the button.
+Also there's an option to change the text for the button.
 1 is change 0 is dont change. and the final options are the show and hide text.

         speed: 1000,  // speed you want the toggle to happen